ionify/about/README.md

 ## ionified

-[**ions indexed for internet-enabled discovery**](http://ionified.net/) is a repository of **ions** that can be programmatically discovered & validated via the internet.
+[**ions indexed for internet-enabled discovery**](http://ionified.net/) is a repository of **ions** that can be programmatically discovered & verified via the internet.
 Here are a few:

 + **[anemojii](https://cdn.rawgit.com/ionified/anemojii-ions.iskitz.net/public/): animated emoji ions**,
   explores emoji animation & literate programming via **ion** & **ionify**